WalletConnect/walletconnect-docs/docs/kotlin/mobile-linking/mobile-linking.md

 ## Dapp Support

-To send session proposals to mobile wallet user the pairing URI as deep link that triggers a wallet to open and consume this link.
+To send session proposals to mobile wallet user the pairing URI as deep link that triggers a wallet to open and consume pairing URI

 ```kotlin
 requireActivity().startActivity(Intent(Intent.ACTION_VIEW, deeplinkPairingUri.toUri()))
 ```

-In order to add support for mobile linking within your Dapp and receive signing request responses from wallet, you'll need to initialize Kotlin SDK with the `Redirect` object where you pass a deep link that redirects to your wallet when it comes to receiving signing request from Dapp.
+In order to add support for mobile linking within your Dapp and receive signing request responses from wallet, you'll need to initialize Kotlin SDK with the `Redirect` object where you pass a deep link that redirects to your Dapp when it comes to receiving signing request responses from wallet.

 ```kotlin
 val redirect = Sign.Model.Redirect(native = "kotlin-dapp-wc:/request") //should be unique for your Dapp